MichaScant/Queen-Programming-Tasks/Q1/README.md

 ## Implementation

+- List of Programming Languages and corresponding file extensions are obtained from the YAML file extracted from the Github linguist project
 - Basic statistics are retrieved using the GitHub API.
 - Line counts from each repository are retrieved using a web scraper.
 This allows us to avoid repeatedly cloning the repository, which may include large data files.
     - Scraper searches accesses each repository and accesses each file list.